LoghanDev/LoghanDev/README.md

 ## Hi there 👋
 I’m @LoghanDev
-👀 I’m interested in learning more about programming,I'm a software engineer, passionate about technology since I was little...
+👀 I’m interested in learning more about programming,I'm a software engineer,passionate about technology since I was little.
-🌱 I’m currently learning php, python, js, data security, among others...
+🌱 I’m currently learning php, python, js,data security,among others.
-I’m looking to collaborate on doing my best and doing everything possible to get things done...
+I’m looking to collaborate on doing my best and doing everything possible to get things done.
-⚡ Fun fact: I like anime/manga,volleyball and photography...
+⚡ Fun fact:I like anime/manga,volleyball and photography.
 💬 contact: loghan17400@gmail.com

 # 💻 Tech Stack: